Citizen Science Opportunities

 What is Citizen Science?

 Citizen science provides a unique opportunity for individuals to participate in data collection and/or analysis activities, particularly in relation to environmental issues or questions, but also in many other fields of endeavour.
 It is about citizens contributing to scientific discoveries.
-It is also about developing science as a hobby, as much as you may enjoy art, or literature.
+It is also about developing science as a hobby.

 There are several ways to get involved in Citizen Science activities in Wingecarribee Shire, including: